Covid 19 coronavirus: $300 instant fines for not wearing a mask on public transport - Who is exempt?

 Three of these cases have been genomically linked to the Auckland community cluster, but the epidemiological link to the main cluster remains under investigation.

-Director of public health Caroline McElnay said anyone who attended services held at the church in Stoddard Road on August 8, 9 and 11 or a wedding held at the church on Friday August 7.
+Director of public health Caroline McElnay said anyone who attended services held at the church in Stoddard Road on August 8, 9 and 11 or a wedding held at the church on Friday August 7 were being followed up.

 McElnay said there 400 people at the wedding and 200 people at the services and all were being contacted by public health units.